Men are like steel. When they lose their temper, they lose their worth.Chuck Norris

 Here is a link to a blog post by Paul Sellers where he praises the old chisels and laments the new.

-The shape of the hard steel cutting layer laminated to the softer low-carbon steel (or wrought iron) body was historically a simple flat plate in Western blades.
-This is also the case for Japanese plane blades, axes, and farming implements.
-But if you imagine Japanese blacksmiths would be satisfied with such a simple design for all applications, you don’t know the Japanese mind well.
+The shape of the hard steel cutting layer laminated to the softer low-carbon steel (or wrought iron) body of chisels was historically a simple flat plate in Western blades.
+This is still the case for Japanese plane blades, axes, and farming implements.
+But if you imagine Japanese blacksmiths would be satisfied with such a simple design for all applications, you don’t know them well.

-If Gentle Reader will look carefully at the blades pictured above, you will notice the lighter-colored hard steel lamination wrapped up the chisel’s sides in the four photographs above forming a “U channel” of hardened steel adding necessary rigidity and strength.
+If Beloved Customer will carefully consider the blades pictured in the four photographs above, you will notice the lighter-colored hard steel lamination wrapped up the chisel’s sides forming a “U channel” of hardened steel adding necessary rigidity and strength.
 This is a critical detail for Japanese chisels intended to be struck with a hammer.
 Interestingly, Japanese carving chisels are not typically made this way, and are consequently structurally weaker.

 Plane blades are not subjected to the high loads chisels experience and so would not benefit from this structural detail.